Updated constraints on sterile neutrino mixing in the OPERA experiment using a new $\nu_e$ identification method: Analysis sample

 The reconstructed energy distribution of expected and observed $\nu_e$ candidates are shown in Figure \ref{expected_and_observed_nue_candidates}.
 The oscillation parameters from \cite{review_of_pdg} are used for the 3 flavour mixing model.
 For the 3 + 1 mixing model, parameters on the intersection between the MiniBooNE allowed region \cite{miniboone2021} and the OPERA exclusion border \cite{opera_final_param}, i.e. $\Delta m^2_{41} = \sqev{0.269}$, $\sin^2 2\theta_{\mu e} = 0.019$, and $P(\nu_e(\overline{\nu}_e) \rightarrow \nu_e(\overline{\nu}_e)) \simeq 1$ are assumed.
 The total expected number of $\nu_e$ candidates from prompt $\nu_e$, $\overline{\nu}_e$ and all other backgrounds is 34.0 $\pm$ 3.3.

 As already mentioned, the ESD method has a high sensitivity for low energy e.m. showers, therefore the comparison of the observed $\gamma$-ray properties to the expectation is useful for the validation of this method.
-In Figure \ref{gamma_ms_vs_data}, the distribution of the $\gamma$-rays multiplicity and their free path before conversion obtained from the MC simulation are compared to those of the observed $\gamma$-rays.
+In Figure \ref{gamma_ms_vs_data}, the distribution of the $\gamma$-rays multiplicity---the number of $\gamma$-rays detected per event---and their free path before conversion obtained from the MC simulation are compared to those of the observed $\gamma$-rays.
 The number of events in the MC simulation is normalized with the number of fully analyzed events.
 Both MC distributions are well consistent with experimental data, and the expected number of $\gamma$-rays, $69 \pm 11$, is in agreement with the observed one, 71.